On This Page[Hide][Show]

 ERISA Claims

-It is probably an ERISA policy if you obtained your policy as part of a group employee benefits plan.
+It is likely an ERISA claim if you received your policy as part of a group employee benefit plan.
 ERISA governs many disability claims.
-In an ERISA disability denial case, a federal judge will review your claim and all the evidence the company used while deciding if your claim should be denied, then determine whether Met Life’s decision to deny your claim for benefits was proper under the terms of the policy and the law.
-ERISA law can be highly complicated and heavily favors the insurance company, so many claimants choose to work with an ERISA attorney specializing in long-term disability.
+In an ERISA disability denial case, a federal judge will review your claim and all the evidence the company used in deciding whether to deny your claim, and then determine whether MetLife’s decision to deny your claim for benefits was correct under the terms of the policy and the law.
+ERISA law can be very complicated and heavily weighted in favor of the insurance company, which is why so many claimants choose to work with an ERISA attorney who specializes in long-term disability.

 Non-ERISA Claims

-If you did not obtain your policy as part of a group employee benefits plan, you probably have a non-ERISA disability insurance policy.
+If you did not purchase your policy as part of a group employee benefits plan, you probably have a non-ERISA disability insurance policy.
 Claimants with non-ERISA policies can still file a lawsuit against their insurance providers for denying their long-term disability insurance claim.
 Still, it will not be governed by federal ERISA law.

 We understand that insurance companies sometimes act in bad faith and will fight to protect your rights as a policyholder.
 We have experience filing suits against MetLife and many other insurance companies.
 Don’t hesitate to contact us if you want to learn more about how a long-term disability attorney can help

-Schedule a Free Case Review to Get Help with Your MetLife Disability Denial
+Schedule a Free Case Review

 Nick Ortiz is an experienced MetLife long-term disability attorney who has helped hundreds of claimants recover benefits from MetLife and other major disability insurance companies.
 He and the skilled legal team at the Ortiz Law Firm will guide you through the long-term disability appeal process and work diligently to build up the medical evidence supporting your claim to improve your chances of winning it.